 - And moreโฆ

-An HSA is often a great choice for overall healthy individuals and for saving money for future health care.
-Those near retirement age may benefit from an HSA as it can offset the costs of medical care down the road.
-Starting an HSA at a younger age can help reduce taxes in retirement by maximizing total contributions without being subject to distributions that would incur additional income taxes.
+An HSA is often a smart choice for overall healthy individuals and for saving money for future health care.
+Those near retirement age may benefit from HSA as it can offset the costs of medical care down the road.
+Starting an HSA at a younger age can help reduce taxes in retirement by maximizing total contributions without being subject to distributions that would incur additional income taxes.ย

 To ensure the account is meeting your needs, make sure you are depositing funds regularly.
-A health savings account will only provide the benefits you are looking for if you contribute to it consistently and regularly.
-There are many benefits of using an HSA, so be sure to take advantage of this option if available to you!
+A HSA will only provide the benefits you are looking for if you contribute to it consistently and regularly.
+There are many benefits of using an HSA, so be sure to take advantage of this option if available!